-Our SkillStation platform was launched in the previous financial year, streamlining training and skills, and giving greater visibility and assurance in the allocation of workplace activities, ensuring the safety, health and wellbeing of our people.
+Our SkillStation is a platform we use to streamline the scheduling and booking of training, and each employee builds a personal record of training undertaken and skills gained.
+This gives greater visibility and assurance in the allocation of workplace activities, ensuring the safety, health and wellbeing of our people.